ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C03_What_is_a_Type.md

   Mypy reads your `.py` files, interprets the type annotations, and reports any inconsistencies or errors.
   For example, if you have `def func(x: int) -> None:` and somewhere you call `func("hello")`, mypy will catch that and report an error.
   Mypy aims to be strict and thorough, catching subtle issues (it even tries to infer types of variables where possible and can warn if you, say, add a string and int without any annotations given, etc.).
-  The philosophy of mypy is to let you start with little to no annotations and gradually add them--it will treat unannotated code as basically `Any` types by default (which don't produce errors), and as you add annotations, it will enforce them.
+  The philosophy of mypy is to start with little to no annotations and gradually add them--it will treat unannotated code as basically `Any` types by default (which don't produce errors), and as you add annotations, it will enforce them.
   As the official mypy documentation states, it "is an optional static type checker for Python that aims to combine the benefits of dynamic (or 'duck') typing and static typing."
   You can run mypy as part of your development or CI (Continuous Integration) to prevent type regressions in a codebase.